Baggage

 Panniers are the solution for those who like to carry plenty of gear.

-They make it easier to organise your belongings, which, after two
+They make it easier to organise your belongings, which, after two or

-or three nights with minimal sleep, might do no harm !
+three nights with minimal sleep, might do no harm !

-There are a plethora of different styles available, some with one
+There are a plethora of different styles available, some with one big

-one to suit your need to organise and compartmentalise !
+to suit your need to organise and compartmentalise !

 Panniers can be fitted to the front or rear of the bike, when used